-A skilled nursing facility is a facility which contracts with the Alliance and provides continuous skilled nursing services.
-A skilled nursing facility may be a distinct part of a hospital, and the use of such a distinct part shall be counted towards the maximum number of days allowed under this benefit: member benefits are limited to 100 days during any benefit year.
+A skilled nursing facility (SNF) is a facility that contracts with the Alliance and provides continuous skilled nursing services.
+An SNF may be a distinct part of a hospital, and the use of such a distinct part shall be counted toward the maximum number of days allowed under this benefit: member benefits are limited to 100 days during any benefit year.

-Subject to this limitation, the following skilled nursing facility benefits are provided when medically necessary and authorized, and not for custodial, convalescent, or domiciliary care:
+Subject to this limitation, the following SNF benefits are provided when medically necessary and authorized, and not for custodial, convalescent, or domiciliary care: